-Quartile Score

-FY 2018 FY 2018
+Quartile FY 2018 Score FY 2018 Trash Clean-Up 4 11.50

-Trash Clean-Un 4 11 50

-Level of Service Trash Clean-Up Same Level of Service
+Trash Clean-Up Same Level of Service

-Program benefits/serves the ENTIRE Community and adds to their quality of life City provides program and program is currently being Program is required by Code, ordinance, offered by other private businesses within City limits resolution or policy OR to fulfill franchise or higher degree of recycling.
+Program benefits/serves the ENTIRE Community and adds to their quality of life City provides program and program is currently being Program is required by Code, ordinance, offered by other private businesses within City limits resolution or policy OR to fulfill franchise or contractual agreement

 Innovation: The Parks/Fields Department continually looks for creative ways to increase productivity, environmental stewardship, and service levels.
 Recent examples include: expanded recycling program throughout town.
-Industry trends are to move toward a
+Industry trends are to move toward a higher degree of recycling.